-Here’s a quick summary of how the site has performed in 2011.
+Here’s our end of year report and a quick summary of how the site has performed in 2011.

 The bulk of the increase in visitor numbers came from search engine traffic growth, which was 112% higher than in 2010.
 This is great because it means the search engines like us, we are well optimised and have lots of content, so attract lots of ‘long tail’ search traffic.
 I’ll explain ‘long tail’ search in a future post as this might be something to benefit your own websites.